TuringLang/Turing.jl/docs/src/using-turing/interface.md

 Fourth, instead of manually generating a proposal the way before, we will be using the `assume` interface.
 Turing uses an `observe`/`assume` style, where provided data is `observe`d and parameters are `assume`d.
 When you declare a model with `@model`, every line with a `~` is replaced with `observe` or `assume`.
 We'll get into that a little more in the following sections.

 Fifth, you don't have to have a `Chains` function anymore.
 Turing has a good default one.

+The full code for this implementation can be found [here](https://github.com/cpfiffer/MetropolisHastings/blob/master/mh-implementation-turing.jl).

 ### Imports